 When will the group meet?

-The group will be meeting every couple of months, and plenty of notice will be given to the dates of the meetings for those interested in attending.
+The group will be meeting every six months, and plenty of notice will be given to the dates of the meetings for those interested in attending.

 What you need to do:

 Very simple - either email me on firstname.lastname@example.org , or alternatively fill in the online form below.

 Please also let me know your availability throughout the week - and that include evenings also(!)

 If you would like to be involved, let me know and I will come back to everyone who replies with a positive response with some suggested times and dates.

 Thanks for your interest and time; and I look forward to hearing from you.

 If you prefer, you can download the sign up form as a pdf document, print it out, complete it and return it to the practice.

 Download the pdf version of our sign up form

 PPG - Please click the link to view the PPG minutes 19.07.2022